 He was an incredible athlete with strength to match.
 His blocking was well above average and he was remarkably consistent.

 Over 10 years as a Raven, Heap averaged 11 yards per reception.
 In case you didn’t know, Heap was pretty much the team’s only option on pass plays, too.

 Rod Woodson didn’t play for the Ravens that long.
-But the four seasons he did play in Baltimore were seasons that did wonders for the growth of Ray Lewis.
+But the four seasons he did play in Baltimore did wonders for Ray Lewis’s growth.